-Mission has failed to demonstrate that quality care has been provided in the past.
-Specifically, the N.C.
-Department of Labor's Occupational Safety and Health Division performed three inspections in October and November 2021 at Mission Hospital which resulted in nearly \$30,000 of civil penalties.
-In addition to failing to properly fit employees for N95 respirators, OSH investigators said the hospital waited to report that one of its workers had been hospitalized with COVID-19 and later died.
+The N.C.
+Department of Labor's Occupational Safety and Health Division (OSH) performed three inspections in October and November 2021 at Mission Hospital, resulting in nearly \$30,000 of civil penalties.
+In addition to failing to fit employees for N95 respirators properly, OSH investigators said the hospital waited to report that one of its workers had been hospitalized with COVID-19 and later died.38

-According to the NCDOL citation "the employer did not ensure that the employee(s) using a tight-fitting facepiece respirator were fit tested prior to initial use of the respirator, whenever a different respirator facepiece ... were used."
-Hannah Drummond, an emergency room nurse at Mission and the chief nurse representative with local chapter of National Nurses United, reported "the fit-test issues stemmed from a lack of oversight."
+According to the NCDOL citation, "the employer did not ensure that the employee(s) using a tight-fitting facepiece respirator were fit tested prior to initial use of the respirator, whenever a different respirator facepiece ... were used."
+Hannah Drummond, an emergency room nurse at Mission and the chief nurse representative with the local chapter of National Nurses United reported, "the fit-test issues stemmed from a lack of oversight."
+39